LyfeOnEdge/Hexplorers-of-the-Grid/README.md

 ![Hexagons are the Bestagons](https://github.com/LyfeOnEdge/OpenCatan/blob/main/Capture.PNG?raw=True)

-# OpenCatan
+# Hexplorers of The Grid
- An attempt at an open-source clone of The Settlers of Catan
+ Hexploration is out there!

 ## About
  - Uses the Ursina Engine for graphics